oasisprotocol/docs/docs/node/run-your-node/maintenance/wiping-node-state.md

 A full state wipe will also mean that you'll need to generate a new node identity (or copy the old one).

 1. Stop the `oasis-node` server process (this will depend on your own deployment setup)
-2. Remove the the `/serverdir/node` directory.
+2. Remove the `/serverdir/node` directory.
 3. Redeploy your node.
 You'll need to copy your Node artifacts or create brand new ones.